GoldenbergLab/r-project-template/README.md

 - Choose the repository's username/organization name.
     - Please set the owner of your analysis template to `GoldenbergLab`.
+- Name the repository, i.e., our-new-r-project.
     - Please follow this convention for naming your repository: `projectName-analysis-yourName-month-year`.
 So if your name is Cat and your August 2021 project is about counting kittens, your repository name is `counting-kittens-analysis-cat-aug-2021`.
-- Name the repository, i.e., our-new-r-project.
-- Add a description of your project (optional, but highly recommended).
+- Add a description of your project.
+Please include:
+    1. Project Name
+    2. Date of repository creation
+    3. Your name, and the names of other who worked on it
+    4. The purpose of the project and the main question you asked
+    5. The platform on which it was run (Prolific, MTURK, Qualtrics, etc.)
 - Once the repository is generated, you will be redirected to your new repository on GitHub.

 ## Contents